 Budget Friendly Gardening – Cheap Garden Decor Ideas

 For garden décor, get creative and make groupings out of field stones and logs.
-There are tons of cute DIY garden décor ideas on Pinterest.
+I’ve been known to collect stones from construction sites and empty fields.
 My hubs made some really super cute garden trellises out of tree branches for practically nothing.

-Flea Markets, Estate Sales, Garage Sales and Thrift Stores are excellent places to shop for all kinds of garden tools, garden décor, containers and other gardening supplies.
-See Garden Vignettes Using Flea Market Finds for some super cute garden decor ideas.
+Flea Markets, Estate Sales, Yard Sales and Thrift Stores are excellent places to shop for all kinds of garden tools, garden décor, containers and other gardening supplies.
+See Garden Vignettes Using Flea Market Finds for some super cute and cheap garden decoration or yard art ideas.

 Did you know that you can overwinter zonal geraniums.
 I’ve been doing them for the last couple of winters with very good results.
 If you’d like to try it this year, pop over and read this post.